aggarwalpiyush/TrexGameWithPoseNet/README.md

 Project Description:
 This is a Chrome's T-Rex game integrated with Posenet to use human gestures as input control.
 Project is done for learning purpose.
 Thus most of the code for game and posenet implementation is inherited from other Github repositories.

+Demo: Game can be played directly at https://wizardly-booth-3e6d4c.netlify.app/